marcinofulus/iCSEbook1/iCSE4school/source/iCSE4s_MAT_z09v1_EN_Polynomial_approximations.rst

     y_3=ax_3^2+bx_3+c
     \end{cases}

 This work is tedious, even for a specific example.
-If we wanted to determine appropriate models as above for the linear function that probably it would take us a long time.
+If we wanted to determine appropriate models as above for the linear function that probably it would probably take us a long time.

 Below we use the capabilities of Sage.